diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 And of course, as this is all based on random or pseudo-random numbers, chances are that a few machines _do_ go rogue and kill people.
-But again, the current dominant groups of humans already have to deal with eventual casualties as well, but as long as they fall within certain parameters they are deeemed acceptable.
+But again, the current dominant groups of humans already have to deal with eventual casualties as well, but as long as they fall within certain parameters they are largely deemed acceptable.